 Christmas Tree Lighting Ceremony

-The countdown to Christmas starts with the lighting of the world’s most famous Christmas tree, please click here for details of the Christmas tree lighting ceremony on Trafalgar Square from 6pm.
+The countdown to Christmas starts with the lighting of the world’s most famous Christmas tree.
+Stay tuned for times for the Christmas tree lighting ceremony on Trafalgar Square.

 Recycling the tree